 The sky is pretty much the limit for budding companies who want to launch an initial coin offering or ICO.
 As accessible as the blockchain community has made it to receive startup funding, however, it should not be conducted without regard to the regulatory commissions and the rules that they set forth.
-Each country will have its own regulations, and firms will need to make sure they comply with all the legalities in their nation.
+Each country will have their own regulations, and firms will need to make sure they comply with all the legalities in their nation.

 Sometimes, it is thought that because cryptocurrencies operate outside the established banking systems, the government has no interest in them.
-While that may have been the case at first, it is gradually being accepted that these forms of exchange have to account for somehow.
+While that may have been the case at first, it is gradually being accepted that these forms of exchange have to accounted for somehow.

-In the United States, for example, Bitcoin is considered a commodity, and it is taxed as a property.
+In the United States, for example, Bitcoin is considered to a commodity, and it is taxed as a property.
 As lately as June of 2018, the U.S. Supreme Court was debating Bitcoin futures, a risk management tool that allows parties to agree to buy or sell their coins at a fixed price at an agreed upon time, regardless of its value at that time.

 This means that steps must be taken to ensure proper accounting and reporting protocol, as Bitcoin is also subject to capital gains taxes.
 Investing in cryptocurrencies, especially on a short-term basis, can produce income that must be reported to authorities for the purpose of taxation.